syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Exporting/How-to-export-user-defined-function-from-Grid-to-Excel-workbook.md

 ---
 layout: post
-title: Exporting in GridControl
+title: Exporting in GridControl | WinForms | Syncfusion
-description: how to export user-defined function from grid to excel workbook
+description: This section describes how to export user-defined function from grid to excel workbook in WindowsForms platform.
 platform: windowsforms
 control: Grid
 documentation: ug